 $100,000-$200,000 per year

-The typical duration is 2 years for the BRITE Synergy track awards, 3 years for the BRITE Pivot and Relaunch tracks, and up to 5 years for the Fellow track awards.
+The award duration is 2 years for the BRITE Synergy track awards, 3 years for the BRITE Pivot and Relaunch tracks, and 5 years for the Fellow track awards.
 Variations from the typical durations will be considered with a clearly stated justification.

 BRITE proposals responding to this solicitation must include additional sections within the 15-page Project Description entitled: Past Contributions, Research Approach and Research Plan, Track Relevance, Outcomes, and Diversity, Equity, and Inclusion Plan.
 Please see “Full Proposal Preparation Instructions” for additional details.
 Investigators who do not align with one of the tracks are not eligible for this solicitation.

-FURTHER INFORMATION: An informational webinar about this solicitation will be held on March 19, 2021 at 12:00 PM EST. Details about how to join this webinar will be posted at https://nsf.zoomgov.com/webinar/register/WN_8tYZQm3fTcOiY7wEj9a4zA.
+FURTHER INFORMATION: An informational webinar about this solicitation will be held on February 3rd, 2022 at 2:00 PM ET.
+Details about how to register and join this webinar are provided below.